chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 (born 1621), Heinrich Linck (born 1642) or Johann Volkmar Bechmann (born 1624)---published more bilingual titles than others, this was not a development driven by individual scholars.
-The graphic thus cautions against a top-down reading of this development.
+The graphic thus cautions against a top-down reading of this trend.
 Rather than being the merit of one or a few eminent individuals, the gradual rise of the German vernacular in late seventeenth-century titles appears to reflect a shift in preferences that was shared across large numbers of scholars